Carover0/ztip_public/README.md

 # git checkout <tag_or_branch>

 # 6. Install dependencies (assuming Python & pip are used)
+#Make sure Python 3.10+ is installed.
+Then, install required packages:
 pip install -r requirements.txt

 # 7. Create or edit your config.ini according to the template